 Do:

-- Buy from a reputable dealer who specializes in colored gemstones.
+- Buy from a reputable dealer specialising in coloured gemstones.

 - Always ask for a certificate verifying authenticity and treatments.